Canadian employment and labor laws: Complete guide for employers

 Workers have a right to freedom of association, which allows any worker who isn't in a management position to form trade unions without fearing reprisal from an employer.
 Through collective bargaining, the employer and union create a collective agreement that establishes new work conditions.
 Employees have a right to strike during negotiations.

-7. Non-disclosure agreements (NDAs) are legally binding in Canada—with restrictions
+7. Non-disclosure agreements (NDAs) regulations

-8. Employers are responsible for workplace health and safety standards
+8. Workplace health and safety standards

 Most Canadian businesses have some form of occupational health and safety regulations.
 Employees under the Labour Code need to be notified of workplace hazards and have access to health and safety representatives.
-Canadian employees are protected from harassment.
-Employers are mandated to act if notified of any sexual misconduct and must protect a complainant’s anonymity.

 Canada has a federal Personal Information Protection and Electronic Documents Act (PIPEDA) that regulates the collection and use of sensitive data from private sector employees’ data.
 Alberta, British Columbia, and Québec have similar provincial privacy legislation.
-These rules mandate getting an employee’s consent before collecting any personal information, only collecting necessary data, and acquiring it legally.

 Province